-Our Kelowna dentists use dental crowns to cap the entire surface of a damaged tooth to repair it.
+Our Kelowna dentists use dental crowns to cap the entire surface of a damaged tooth to assist in repairing it.

 What is a Dental Crown?

-A dental crown (or cap) is a hollow, artificial tooth that your dentist will place over an entire damaged or decayed tooth to restore its function.
-Often made from materials like porcelain or composite, they look and work like natural teeth, and will protect the tooth from deteriorating any further.
+A dental crown (or cap) is a hollow, artificial tooth that your dentist will place over an entire damaged or decayed tooth to help restore its function.
+Often made from materials like porcelain or composite, they appear and function like natural teeth, and may protect the tooth from deteriorating any further.

 Uses For Dental Crowns